Who owns the videos or other materials that I create and post for my course?

 Faculty, teaching assistants, and graduate assistants also own copyright to pedagogical materials, including materials in electronic format or posted to a website, that they develop in the regular course of their teaching duties using resources ordinarily available to all or most faculty members (as described in the section of this policy concerning Use of Substantial University Resources).

 Departments that provide substantial university resources to support the development of online courses may have policies about ownership of course materials developed using these resources.
 Contact your department for more details.

-What should I tell students who ask about the new P/NC?
+What should I tell students who ask about the P/NC policy?

 - Faculty must submit traditional letter grades of A, B+, B, C+, C, D, or F.

-- Students will be making decisions on a course by course basis up until a week after grades are submitted, and the decision can have vastly different implications for different students.
-Please direct student to speak to SAS OAAS academic advisors.
-Taking P grades can be disastrous for students on any kind of need-based financial aid.
+- Students will be making decisions on a course-by-course basis up until a week after grades are submitted, and the decision can have vastly different implications for different students.
+Please direct student to speak to their academic advisors; for SAS, they should contact the Office of Advising and Academic Services.
+Students enrolled in other Rutgers-New Brunswick schools can get contact information for their school's advising resources here.
+Taking P/NC grades can be disastrous for students on any kind of need-based financial aid.
 The student-facing FAQ addresses many of these issues and anyone providing any advising to student should read it in full.

 - For those students who fill out the form requesting the P/NC option, the registrar will change A, B+, B, C+, and C grades to P. Ds and Fs will be changed to NC.

 - Since P grades are equivalent to C or better, we are asking all departments to accept P grades toward all majors, minors, certificates, etc.

 - The Core Requirements Committee has agreed to accept P grades as meeting Core requirements when the Covid-19 P/NC policy is in effect.